Xe/site/blog/paranoid-nixos-2021-07-18.markdown

 make sure that things are reasonably secure even if an attacker manages to get code execution on one of your services.
 These settings prevent the service's view of the system from having too much detail, which can make the attacking process more annoying.
-Remember that the he goal here isn't to make the system attack-proof, nothing is.
+Remember that the goal here isn't to make the system attack-proof, nothing is.
 The goal is to annoy the attacker enough that they give up.
 This is not perfect and probably will fall apart <a href="https://www.usenix.org/system/files/1401_08-12_mickens.pdf">if your enemy